 The Bank has adopted the governance framework in line with the corporate governance practices adopted by other UK financial institutions.
 The Board is assisted by its subcommittees, the Audit Committee, the Board Governance and Ethics Committee (BGEC), the Board Risk Committee (BRC), and the Board Credit Committee (BCC), and follows ICICI Group's overall risk management framework.
 The Board has delegated responsibility for the day-to-day management of the Bank to the Managing Director and Chief Executive Officer.
 In this role, the Managing Director and Chief Executive Officer is supported by the Management Committee, which he chairs.
-The Management Committee is supported by various other committees, which include the Executive Credit and Risk Committee (ECRC), the Asset Liability Management Committee (ALCO), the Operational Risk Management Committee (PAC).
+The Management Committee is supported by various other committees, which include the Executive Credit and Risk Committee (ECRC), the Asset Liability Management Committee (ALCO), the Operational Risk Management Committee (ORMC), Conduct Risk Forum and the Product and Process Approval Committee (PAC).

 The Bank has a centralised Risk Management Group with a mandate to identify, assess and monitor all its principal risks in accordance with defined policies and procedures.
-The Risk Management Group is independent of the business units and the Head of Risk reports directly to the Managing Director and Chief Executive Officer, and also lines to the Risk Management Group of the Parent Bank and the Chairman of the Board Risk Committee.
+The Risk Management Group is independent of the business units and the Head of Risk reports directly to the Managing Director and Chief Executive Officer, and also has reporting lines to the Risk Management Group of the Parent Bank and the Chairman of the Board Risk Committee.

 The Bank has developed a risk appetite framework articulated within the broader context of the nature, scope, scale and complexity of the Bank's activities.
 The anchors on which the framework has been based include quantitative parameters such as capital, liquidity and earnings volatility as well as qualitative parameters such as conduct and reputational risk.
-As part of implementation of an Enterprise Risk Management framework, the Bank's risk appetite framework has been developed based on an examination of best practices and the risk appetite statement of the Parent.
+The risk appetite statement has been further drilled down into portfolio-level limits, which include limits on country of risk and credit ratings of loans.
 The risk appetite framework and related limits are approved by the Board of Directors.
 The Risk Management Group of the Bank monitors adherence to the risk appetite framework and reports on it to the Board Risk Committee on a quarterly basis.
-The Bank's future business strategy takes cognisance of the risk appetite framework, so that the Bank will continue to operate within its risk appetite limits at all times.
+The Bank's future business strategy takes cognizance of the risk appetite framework, so that the Bank will continue to operate within its risk appetite limits.